-- (i) Advertising Costs.
+(i) Advertising Costs.
 The Company expenses advertising costs as incurred except for production costs and advance payments, which are deferred and expensed when advertisements run for the first time.
-Direct response advance payments are deferred and are amortized over the life of the program. - (j) Research and Development Expenses.
+Direct response advance payments are deferred and are amortized over the life of the program.

+(j) Research and Development Expenses.
 Research and development expenses for new products are expensed as they are incurred and included in General, administrative and other expenses in the accompanying Condensed Consolidated Statements of Income.
-Research and development costs charged to expense were approximately \$2,334 and \$1,850 for the three months ended March 31, 2011 and 2010, respectively. - (k) Subsequent Events.
-The Company has evaluated all events or transactions that occurred after March 31, 2011 through the issuance of these Condensed Consolidated Financial Statements.
-During this period, there were no material recognizable or non-recognizable subsequent events.
+Research and development costs charged to expense were approximately \$2,566 and \$1,699 for the three months ended June 30, 2011 and 2010, respectively.
+For the six months ended June 30, 2011 and 2010, research and development costs charged to expense were \$4,900 and \$3,549, respectively.